ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 - Shared weights
 - Pooling

-covolutional networks take into account the spatial structure of data; as such they are frequently used for image recognition.
+Covolutional networks take into account the spatial structure of data; as such they are frequently used for image recognition.

 With convolutional networks - the structure represents more of a

+#### Uses of Convolutional Networks

+Convolutional neural networks are useful when:

+- Your data's structure is spatial or temporal; IE your features depend solely on the neighborhood of input data
+- These same local features can be in every spatial or temporal position

+Practical Problems:

+- Image Recognition (Computer Vision)
+- Voice Recognition

 ---
 ## Recurrent Neural Networks